joomla/Manual/versioned_docs/version-4.4/general-concepts/categories/implementing-categories-in-components.md

 and similarly for any filter fields in `filter_products.xml` for filtering the list of products shown in the administrator products form.

 ### Category Summary.
-In your Extension class you'll need to provide the `countItems()` function which is in the trait `Joomla\CMS\Categories\CategoryServiceTrait`. `com_categories` will call this function passing in the category `section`, and if you're using `ContentHelper::countRelations()` to provide the summary then you'll need to set the appropiate category id field for each section – eg 'catid1' for section 'size' and 'catid2' for section 'price'.
+In your Extension class you'll need to provide the `countItems()` function which is in the trait `Joomla\CMS\Categories\CategoryServiceTrait`. `com_categories` will call this function passing in the category `section`, and if you're using `ContentHelper::countRelations()` to provide the summary then you'll need to set the appropriate category id field for each section – eg 'catid1' for section 'size' and 'catid2' for section 'price'.
 An example is below.

 ```php
 public function countItems(array $items, string $section)